rtmigo/later_kt/README.md

 A `Later` represents a potential value, that will be available at some time in the future.

-- `later.isComplete` returns `true`, if we have the value

-- `later.value` returns a value, or throws if we do not have it yet
+- `later.value` returns the value, or throws if the value is not set yet

+- `later.isComplete` returns `true`, if the value is set

 - `later.await()` waits until the value is set

 But `Later` does not provide concurrency or task queuing.
 It just fires callbacks as lightly as possible while being thread safe.

+- `later.onComplete { }` runs the block as soon as the value is set

+- `later.map` maps the value to other later value

 The object is somewhat similar to [Deferred](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/),